 3. “Why is there no salary range on so many job postings?
 How can I get that information“

-When there is no salary information in a job description it suggests that the organization is doing some “fishing,” hoping to find a qualified candidate at the lowest possible cost.
-Again, the surfeit of applicants encourages this behavior.
+When there is no salary information in a job description it’s possible that the organization might be doing some “fishing,” hoping to find a qualified candidate at the lowest possible cost.
+A surfeit of applicants encourages this behavior.
 As soon as you are able to communicate with someone at that organization who is involved in the hiring process, ask for the salary range.
 You may then encounter the question “How much did you earn at your last job?”
 Don’t answer it.
-Respond instead with “My salary requirement is from _____ to ______, and once I'm hired I will demonstrate to you that I am worth even more."
-Also, don't overlook Glassdoor.com and Salary.com, where salaries for positions at various firms are often indicated.
+Respond instead with “My salary requirement is from _____ to ______, and once I’m hired I will demonstrate to you that I am worth even more.”
+Also, don’t overlook Glassdoor.com and Salary.com, where salaries for positions at various firms are often indicated.

 4.”I’m not having any luck with this job hunting process.
 I’ve contacted several recruiters and temp agencies asking for assistance in my search but I’m not finding anyone who is willing to take me on.
 Why is that?“

 Recruiters and temp agencies are profit-sensitive entities, and therefore they are most interested in working with easily-placed candidates whose qualifications closely align with those of the job which they’ve been hired to find candidates for, Those candidates are far easier to place than candidates with “transferrable skills” but without the exact past experience the employer is looking for.
 So if you’re looking to change fields or pivot in the kind of work you do you’ll need to do the hard lifting yourself, reaching out to your network of connections, and to their connections, to identify opportunities.